PhilipMay/PhilipMay_org/source/blog/2024/pandas-data-format-and-compression.md

 ## Test Data

-Our test data has a size of 785.45 MB in RAM.
-The table has 363,491 rows and 42 columns.
+Our test data has a size of 785.45 MB in RAM with a table of 363,491 rows and 42 columns.
 The content of the columns is as follows:

 - an UUID (string)